Arhia/action-check-compressed-size/README.md

 A GitHub action that reports changes in compressed file sizes on your PRs.

-**Heavily inspired by https://github.com/preactjs/compressed-size-action plus**
+**Heavily inspired by https://github.com/preactjs/compressed-size-action plus:**
 **- rewritten in Typescript 🎉**
 **- correct calculation of % differences**
 **- can install packages in a subdirectory**